Joint Replacement Surgery Dallas & Frisco, TX

-Joint replacement is a surgical procedure designed to remove and replace an arthritic or damaged joint with an artificial joint called a prosthesis.
-This kind of operation is usually considered only after other treatments have failed to provide adequate relief from pain and disability.
+Joint replacement is a surgical procedure designed to remove and replace an arthritic or damaged joint with an artificial joint.
+This is called prostheses.
+Joint replacement surgery is usually considered only after other conservative treatments have failed to relieve pain and disability.

 Types of Joint Replacement Surgeries

-At Sports Physicians Orthopedics and Rehabilitation of Texas (SPORT) in Dallas and Frisco, our board-certified surgeon, Dr. Robert Berry, performs the following joint replacement procedures:
+At SPORT Orthopedics + Physical Therapy in Dallas and Frisco, our board-certified surgeons perform the following joint replacement procedures.

-Generally performed to relieve arthritis pain or to treat avascular necrosis, it can be performed as a total replacement or a hemi (half) replacement.
-With a total hip arthroplasty both the acetabulum and the femoral head is replaced, while a hemiarthroplasty generally only replaces the femoral head.
+Generally performed to relieve arthritis pain or to treat avascular necrosis, it can be performed as a total replacement or a hemi (half) replacement, or as a treatment option for a hip fracture.
+With a total hip arthroplasty, both the acetabulum and the femoral head is replaced, while a hemiarthroplasty generally only replaces the femoral head.

-There are several approaches for performing a total hip replacement, including the traditional open approach with a single large incision, minimally invasive approach using one or two small incisions, and anterior approach, the least invasive method (see below).
+There are several approaches for performing a total hip replacement, including the traditional open posterior approach with a single large incision, or the minimally invasive anterior approach using one small incision in front of the thigh, the least invasive method (see below).

 Anterior approach hip replacement is a minimally invasive procedure that involves accessing and replacing the hip joint from a frontal incision as opposed to a more invasive lateral (side) or posterior (back) approach.
 Because the hip is replaced without detaching pelvic or femur muscles, the patient spends less time in the hospital and experiences less pain and a faster recovery.

 Any patient experiencing hip pain that doesn’t respond to less invasive treatments, who is healthy enough to undergo surgery can receive a traditional hip replacement.
 But, the patient criteria for an anterior hip replacement is a little more stringent.